georgi-georgiev-frt/PyBattleShips/README.md

 ![Win!](/docs/images/game_complete.bmp?raw=true "Win!")

 Won the game in 14 shots with only one wrong?
 How is this possible?
-Try typing 'SHOW'
+Try typing '*show*'

 ![Missed shot](/docs/images/missed_shot.bmp?raw=true "Missed shot")